outsmartchad/solana-trading-cli/README.md

 - src/Pool/swap.js: swap token for another token in the raydium dex, src/Trading/dex/raydium/buy.js and src/Trading/dex/raydium/sell.js are based on this code.

 - src/Pool/query_pool.js: query the pool information of a given pool address in the raydium dex, it use shyft api to get the pool information.
 Please make sure you have your shyft api key inside the code before running this code.

-## Trading:

-- src/Trading/dex/raydium/sell.js: selling spl token for SOL in your wallet using raydium dex swap function

-- src/Trading/dex/raydium/buy.js: buying spl token using SOL in your wallet using raydium dex swap function

 ## Helper methods: